(FULL TIME 2002 – )

 (2007 – )

 Clint joined BHE in 2007, but lives in Brisbane, where he has been a commercial screen printer for the last 12 years.
-He has been making four or five trips to the Top End each year and has completed editions for artists from Darwin, Ernabella, Warmun, Peppimenarti, Yuendumu, Nyapari, Tiwi Islands, Fitzroy Crossing and Arnhem Land.
-Clint has been involved in printing several of the editions for BHE’s 2008 project, Custodians.
+He made four or five trips to the Top End each year and completed editions for artists from Darwin, Ernabella, Warmun, Peppimenarti, Yuendumu, Nyapari, Tiwi Islands, Fitzroy Crossing and Arnhem Land.
+Clint was involved in printing several of the editions for BHE’s 2008 project, Custodians.
 In 2009, Clint printed the Tjungu Palya silkscreen editions for their successful folio of prints by 10 important Nyapari artists.
+More recently, Clint has worked on the St Vincents Hospital Reconciliation Project silkscreen with Basil and new prints for numerous clients.

 Sean has been living, working and studying in Melbourne in 2008, but has made three trips to Darwin to work for BHE as a printer.
 In December 2008 he joined us once again, this time for six months.
 Sean has a BFA (first class honours) from the College of Fine Art, University of NSW and has completed a Graduate Diploma in Business Management at University of Melbourne.
 He originally gained some printing experience working at Cicada Press with Michael Kempson.
 More recently he has editioned at both Northern Editions and BHE, run workshops and spent some time working with Elcho Arts.
 He now works for himself at his studio in Melbourne.